 Sample preparation and analysis

 Approximately 0.1 to 1g of each sample was dissolved in ca. 40 mL of 1M HNO3 and allowed to react at room temperature, uncapped overnight (similar to Chen et al. (2018)).
 Additional acid was adding to ensure the complete reaction of carbonate.
 Samples were dried down and brought back up in 0.2 M HNO3.
-Residual undissolved material was then removed by centrifugation (X RPM for Y min) and decanting the solution.
+Residual undissolved material was then removed by centrifugation (4000 RPM for 10 min) and decanting the solution.
 The samples were stored in 15-30 mL Teflon vials and covered with Parafilm until aliquots were drawn for analysis.

 To obtain concentration data for appropriate spiking, samples were diluted to obtain a Ca concentration of 100-200 ppm for concentration analysis using an Agilent 7900 quadrupole inductively coupled plasma mass spectrometer (ICP-MS).
 Nickel isotopes 60 and 58 were measured using He-mode to reduce isobaric interferences (e.g., CaO, others, check out interference printout in office).
 At least three calibrating standards were used for each run.
 A multi-element internal standard was used to account for beam intensity fluctuations during measurement.
-Doubly charged ions and oxide formation were monitored using X and Ce/CeO, respectively which were always kept below 2.5%.
+Doubly charged ions and oxide formation were monitored using Ce++/Ce+ and CeO/Ce, respectively which were always kept below 3%.
 Beam suppression was monitored by checking the percent recovery for the internal standard elements and was always within a range of 80-120% of the original blank solution measurement.

 Approximately 75 to 360 ng of Ni from each sample was aliquoted and spiked with a Ni 61-62 double spike prepared by the SESAME Lab at Indiana University (cite papers who have used this spike before and maybe add a table of the spike composition?).
-The optimal sample-to-spike ratio for minimal uncertainty is 36:64, determined using the double-spike toolbox code of (Rudge et al., 2009).
+The optimal sample-to-spike ratio for minimal uncertainty is 36:64, determined using the double-spike toolbox code of Rudge et al. (2009).
 Samples were then fluxed overnight at 120℃ to ensure equilibration of sample and spike.
 Subsequently, they were then put through the ion chromatography protocol developed here, described above and in table X. After the chemical separation, samples were analyzed for Ca, Mg, Fe, Mn, and Zn to ensure proper purification and repurified through columns as needed.
 Nickel recoveries ranged from 70 to 105%, except for a few outliers.
 The values exceeding 100% may be due to uncertainty in the ICP-MS measurement (RSD ~3-5%).

 Nickel isotope analysis was performed on a ThermoScientific Neptune Plus MC-ICP-MS in combination with an apex omega coupled to an ESI introduction system (Sc-μ DX) at Lawrence Livermore National Laboratory (LLNL).
 We measured voltages for Fe, Ni, and Cu on masses 57, 58, 60, 61, 62, and 63.
 Voltages were measured on the lower end of the mass range to avoid Ca and Ar oxides interreferences on 57Fe (e.g., 40Ar16OH, 40Ar17O), 58Ni (e.g., 40Ca18O, 42Ca16O, 40Ar18O, 40Ar17O1H) and 60Ni (e.g., 44Ca16O, 43Ca16O1H).
 In addition, tuning was performed specifically to minimize oxide formation which was monitored using Ce/CeO and always kept below 1%.